gulfiliz/gulfiliz.github.io/_posts/2026-01-12-bells-theorem.md

 Properties do not exist prior to measurement.

 **Abandon locality → Bohmian mechanics:**
-Keep realism — particles have definite positions.
+Keep realism, particles have definite positions.
-Accept nonlocality — the pilot wave is nonlocal.
+Accept nonlocality, the pilot wave is nonlocal.
 The guidance equation acts instantaneously across arbitrary distances.